 A basic version of this tutorial was first published in 2003 when I originally observed that many stubborn cases of plantar fasciitis could be cured by “power icing,” and I wanted to get that idea out into the world.
 The tutorial underwent a major upgrade in July of 2006, becoming what I still believe to be the best available single source of information on the subject.
 Numerous minor improvements have been made since then, and this record of changes was started on August 26, 2007.
-A particularly large number of improvements are in progress in the fall of 2012, in preparation for recording the audiobook version.
+A particularly large number of improvements were made in the fall of 2012 while preparing to record the audiobook version.

 New recommendation (Jul 11 '13, section #3.3) — Now recommending a specific type of MRI to scan for bone swelling.
 Thanks to reader R Russell for the suggestion.
 See section #3.3, Using other diagnostic technologies.

 Minor update (Jun 4 '13, section #4.19) — Added a terrific quote from a famous podiatrist about inconsistency in orthotics prescriptions.
 See section #4.19, Arch support, heel cups and orthotics.

 Minor update (Mar 29 '13, section #4.7) — Upgraded risk and safety information about Voltaren Gel.
 See section #4.7, Ibuprofen and friends: non-steroidal anti-inflammatory drugs (NSAIDs), especially Voltaren® Gel.